+- i.
+Neglect

+- ii.
+Physical abuse

+- iii.
+Sexual abuse

+- iv.
+Emotional abuse

+- v.
+Exploitation

+- i.
 Neglect: the failure to meet a child's physical, emotional and/or psychological needs, likely to cause significant harm.
 It may involve a parent or carer failing to provide adequate food, shelter or clothing, failing to protect a child from physical harm or danger, failing to ensure access to appropriate medical care or treatment, lack of stimulation or lack of supervision.
 It may also include non-organic failure to thrive.

+- ii.
 Physical abuse: the deliberate physical injury to a child, or the wilful or neglectful failure to prevent physical injury or suffering.
 This may include hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating, confinement to a room or cot, or inappropriately giving drugs to control behaviour.

+- iii.
 Sexual abuse: the forcing or enticing a child to take part in sexual activities.
 The sexual activities may involve physical contact, including penetrative or non-penetrative acts.
-They may include non contact activities, such as involving children to look at, or in the production of, pornographic material or watching sexual activities or encouraging children to behave in sexually inappropriate ways.
+They may include non-contact activities, such as involving children to look at, or in the production of, pornographic material or watching sexual activities or encouraging children to behave in sexually inappropriate ways.

+- iv.
 Emotional abuse: the persistent emotional ill-treatment of a child such as to cause severe and persistent adverse effects on a child's emotional development.
 It may involve conveying to a child that he/she is worthless or unloved, inadequate, or valued only insofar as he/she meets the needs of another person.
 It may involve causing a child frequently to feel frightened or in danger, or the exploitation or corruption of a child.
 Some level of emotional abuse is involved in all types of ill treatment of a child, though it may occur alone.
 Domestic violence, adult mental health problems and parental substance misuse may expose a child to emotional harm.